andrevidela/Research-report/Thesis/index.md

 The length of the vector is computed by pattern matching on the vector and recursively counting the length of the tail of the vector and adding `+1` to it (recall the `S` constructor for `Nat`).
 If the vector is empty, the length returned is zero (`Z`).

-Another way to implement the same function in Idris1 (without linear types) was to do the following:
+Another way to implement the same function in Idris 1 (without linear types) was to do the following:

 ```haskell
 -- This works in Idris1